sangjeedondrub/my-awesome-list/README.md

 - [dependency-parser](https://github.com/jimkang/dependency-parser) - Parses sentences into dependency trees.
 - [swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.
 - [fanyi](https://github.com/afc163/fanyi) - :book: A translate tool in your command line.
-- [incubator-weex](https://github.com/apache/incubator-weex) - Mirror of Apache Weex
 - [teddy](https://github.com/rooseveltframework/teddy) - Teddy is the most readable and easy to learn templating language there is!
 - [leanote](https://github.com/leanote/leanote) - Not Just A Notepad! (golang + mongodb) http://leanote.org
-- [vue-ls](https://github.com/RobinCK/vue-ls) - :boom: Vue plugin for work with Local Storage from Vue context
+- [vue-ls](https://github.com/RobinCK/vue-ls) - :boom: Vue plugin for work with local storage, session storage and memory storage from Vue context
 - [medium-converter](https://github.com/gunar/medium-converter) - Convert Medium posts to PDF, MOBI & EPUB
 - [scrapy_guru](https://github.com/michael-yin/scrapy_guru) - Everybody can be scrapy guru
 - [create-react-native-app](https://github.com/react-community/create-react-native-app) - Create a React Native app on any OS with no build config.